kcl-ddh/kiln/docs/source/schematron.rst

 should be run, use ``#ALL`` as the value.
 The third parameter is the path to the XML file to be validated, relative to ``content/xml/``.

+If the first parameter begins with a hash character (#), the remainder of the value is used as the basename of an ODD file at ``assets/schema/<basename>.xml``, from which all Schematron rules are extracted.

 ``sitemaps/admin.xmap#local-schematron`` contains an example match that is meant to automatically extract the schema from the project's encoding guidelines embedded in an ODD file.
 This functionality is not